What is a Cataract?

 - The eye becomes more red and sticky

-- A pussy discharge from the eye
+- A pus-like discharge from the eye

 It is important that patients use the eye drops provided as prescribed during the post-operative period.